taxprofiler/taxpasta/docs/tutorials/getting-started.md

 But wait, this doesn't look right at all.
 We know which sample column we have from `mOTUs`, but what about the `Kraken` read count column?
-Also, many of the columns of the profiles are _not_ shared between the two classifiers/profilers (see an important note about this [here](#important-caveat)), so we have a lot of "cruft", and really the resulting file makes no sense, as you can't do any proper comparison.
+Also, many of the columns of the profiles are _not_ shared between the two classifiers/profilers (see an important note about this [here](#important-caveat)).

+Ultimately, we have a lot extra inconsistent differences between different output files.
+When attempting to merge together the resulting file makes little sense, and thus it's difficult to do any meaningful comparison.

+## Standardisation and Merging

-### `taxpasta standardise`
+### taxpasta standardise

-But this is where `taxpasta` comes to the rescue!
+This is where `taxpasta` comes to the rescue!

-With `taxpasta`, we can already standardise and make multi-sample taxon tables for you at the command-line, rather than having to do this with custom scripts and a lot of manual data munging.
+With `taxpasta`, you can standardise and combine profiles into multi-sample taxon tables for you already at the command-line (rather than having to do this with custom scripts and a lot of manual data munging).

-If you want to standardise a single profile, you need to specify the taxonomic profiler of the input file (`--profiler` or `-p`), the output file name with a valid suffix, which will tell `taxpasta` which format to save the output in (`--output` or `-o`), and finally the profile itself.
+If you want to standardise a single profile you need three things:

+- The name of of the taxonomic profiler used to generate the input file (`--profiler` or `-p`)
+- The requested output file name with a valid suffix that will tell `taxpasta` which format to save the output in (`--output` or `-o`)
+- The input profile file itself

 --8<--
 tutorial_bash_snippets.md:standardise